Chloe Tipple

 Chloe Tipple (born 5 June 1991) is a New Zealand sports shooter.

-After winning the 2015 Oceania Championships, she is representing New Zealand at the 2016 Summer Olympics in the Women's skeet competition.
+After winning the 2015 Oceania Championships, she represented New Zealand at the 2016 Summer Olympics in the Women's skeet competition, finishing 13th.
+She also represented New Zealand at the 2020 and 2024 Olympics.

 Her father is David Tipple, the owner of the Christchurch firearms chain Gun City.
 David Tipple claims to own the world's biggest gun store.